madsjulia/Mads.jl/notebooks/model_diagnostics/model_diagnostics.md

 The plausible values for `n` are close to 1 if (1) `a` is very different from 0 and (2) `b` is very different from 1.

-### Saltelli (Sobol) amd EFAST global sensitivity analyses
+### Saltelli (Sobol) and EFAST global sensitivity analyses

-Both Saltelli (Sobol) amd EFAST methods are producing similar results.
+Both Saltelli (Sobol) and EFAST methods are producing similar results.
 Both methods are designed to perform global sensitivity analyses.
 EFAST is computationally more efficient.